Service + Area

 • Install-ready custom steel components and assemblies coordinated to field sequencing requirements.

-• This tier 2 line is coordinated in Goodman with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Goodman with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Steel Fabrication in Goodman is often planned alongside Structural Steel & Red Iron, Industrial Fabrication, and Steel Erection when scope boundaries, sequencing, or handoffs overlap.